lse-my472/lse-my472.github.io/index.md

 ### Prerequisites

 All students are required to complete the preparatory course 'R Advanced for Methodology' early in Michaelmas Term, ideally in weeks 0 and 1.
-You will be auto-enrolled into the R course when you enrol into MY472 on Moodle.
+You will be auto-enrolled into the R course when enrolling into MY472 on Moodle.

 ### Instructors

-Office hour slots to be booked via LSE's StudentHub.
+Office hour slots to be booked via LSE's StudentHub

 * [Friedrich Geiecke](f.c.geiecke@lse.ac.uk), Department of Methodology.  *Office hours*: Tuesdays 10:30-12:30 via Zoom
 * [Martin Lukac](m.lukac@lse.ac.uk), Department of Methodology.  *Office hours*: Mondays 14:00-17:00 via Zoom